High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

+Observe that an M-triangle corresponding to a given $D$ can also be minimal for smaller attainable exclusion distances.
+Moreover, for each $\bbZ^2$-triangle which is minimal for some $D$ there exists a minimal attainable exclusion distance, denoted by $D^*$, for which this triangle is still minimal.
+Consequently, this triangle is an M-triangle for a range of values of $D$ starting with $D^*$ and ending with the shortest side-length in the triangle.
+This observation allows us to speak about M-triangles without specifying the corresponding $D$ (or $D^2$) unless it is required by the context.
+Cf. Section 5.

-Every min-area sub-lattice $\vphi$ gives rise to a collection of periodic ground states obtained by $\bbZ^2$-shifts of $\vphi$; the number of such PGSs is equal to $S(D)$.
+Every min-area sub-lattice $\vphi$ gives rise to a collection of PGSs obtained by $\bbZ^2$-shifts of $\vphi$; the number of such PGSs is equal to $S(D)$.
 Consequently, a given congruence class of sub-lattices produces $m\cdot S(D)$ PGSs where $m=1,2,4$ as stated in paragraph {\bf{(ii)} }in Section 1.1.
-Thus, we can speak of equivalence {\rm{PGS}} classes where every {\rm{PGS}} is obtained from another {\rm{PGS}} by means of a $\bbZ^2$-shift, rotation by $k\pi/2$ and reflections about co-ordinate axes and bisectrices.
-This defines ${\bbZ}^2$-{\it congruences} (or ${\bbZ}^2$-{\it symmetries}) within an equivalence {\rm{PGS}} class).
+Thus, we can speak of {\rm{PGS}} equivalence classes where every {\rm{PGS}} is obtained from another {\rm{PGS}} by means of a $\bbZ^2$-shift, rotation by $k\pi/2$ and reflections about co-ordinate axes and bisectrices.
+This defines ${\bbZ}^2$-{\it congruences} (or ${\bbZ}^2$-{\it symmetries}) within a {\rm{PGS}} equivalence class.

-As follows from the above definitions, for a given value of $D$, the equivalence {\rm{PGS}} class is unique iff $D$ is of Class A. Our Theorem 1 (see Section 2.3) states that when $D$ (or $D^2$) is from Class A, the structure of the set $\cE$ of the extreme Gibbs measures for large $u$ is relatively simple: each EGM $\bmu\in\cE$ is generated from a {\rm{PGS}} $\vphi\in\cP$ and each {\rm{PGS}} $\vphi\in\cP$ generates an EGM $\bmu=\bmu_\vphi$, in the sense that
+In the rest of this section we discuss the relationship between PGSs and EGMs.
+We say that a PGS $\vphi\in \cP$ generates an EGM $\bmu_{\vphi} \in \cE$ if

 (see (1.1)--(1.3)).